Location Based Pay Template (FREE)

 image

-Toggle below to learn more about each option, why choose one over the other and finally how to implement it.
+Learn more about each option, why choose one over the other and finally how to implement it.

 If you’re working on a project with me then… ✅ I’ll run you through how each of these options work in your compensation calculator and make recommendations on which option is best for your organisation.